Belgian Football League

 The Belgian American Football League (BAFL) is a sports league for American football in Belgium founded in 1987.
-The league currently consists of 18 teams from Belgian cities and regions and one team from Luxembourg.
-The league is divided into two conferences—the Flemish American Football League (FAFL) and Ligue Francophone de Football Americain de Belgique (LFFAB).
-At the end of each regular season, three teams from each conference play in the BFL playoffs, a six-team single-elimination tournament that culminates with the championship game, known as the Belgian Bowl.
+The league currently consists of 11 teams from Belgian cities and regions.
+The league used to be divided into two conferences—the Flemish American Football League (FAFL) and Ligue Francophone de Football Americain de Belgique (LFFAB).
+The current season is the first without conferences.
+At the end of the regular season, four teams play in the BFL playoffs, a four-team single-elimination tournament that culminates with the championship game, known as the Belgian Bowl.

 Seasons

 Football rules

 The BFL uses the American college football rules: (2013/2014 NCAA Rulebook).
 These differ from the popular professional league of the United States, the NFL.
 The officials are organised in the Belgian american football officials committee (BAFOC).

 The conferences

 The BFL is divided into a Dutch-speaking conference and a French-speaking conference, based on the northern Flemish Community and the southern French Community of Belgium.
 These two communities intermingle in the territory of Brussels, two teams based in Brussels play in the Dutch (FAFL) and one team plays in the French (LFFAB).
 The LFFAB has one team from Luxembourg, the Steelers.
 The conferences are important for the championship game as they determine who will participate in the play-offs.
 Teams only play interconference games in the play-offs.